orris-inc/orris/docs/NODE_API.md

 ## 8. Notes

-1. **Password Handling**: For Shadowsocks nodes, the subscription UUID is used as the password when generating subscription URIs
+1. **Password Handling**: For Shadowsocks nodes, an HMAC-SHA256 signed password (derived from subscription UUID) is used when generating subscription URIs.
+The original UUID is never exposed to agents.
 2. **Rate Limiting**: Subscription endpoints have rate limiting enabled to prevent abuse
 3. **Optimistic Locking**: Use `version` parameter when updating to prevent concurrent modification conflicts
 4. **Token Security**: Node API tokens should be treated like passwords and stored securely